-Bi-Termly Award - We have a large number of children who achieve 100% attendance throughout the term (e.g. Autumn Term, Spring Term, Summer Term) and we do not want their efforts to go unrecognised.
+Termly Award - We have a large number of children who achieve 100% attendance throughout every term and we do not want their efforts to go unrecognised.
 Pupils who achieve 100% attendance throughout the entire term will receive a special collectable Langney item.
 Unfortunately, sometimes children do get ill but if they don't receive 100% one term they are still able to strive towards receiving one the following term!
+Reasonable adjustments are made in special circumstances.

 Final Year Award - Many children achieve 100% attendance for the entire year and this is a significant achievement.
-Therefore, children with excellent annual attendance (97%+) for the entire year will be rewarded as a group e.g. trip to the local park, picnic on the playing field.
+Therefore, children with excellent annual attendance (97%+) for the entire year can be rewarded as a group e.g. trip to the local park, picnic on the playing field.